 AcupunctureAcupuncture is the use of needles piercing the skin to treat physical, mental, and emotional conditions.
 Like with humans, acupuncture can be used as a complement to traditional treatment.
 The focus on mental and emotional conditions is representative of the holistic school of thought in veterinary medicine.

 - Common conditions where acupuncture is used - Health concerns include functional problems, allergies and respiratory problems, and pain relief.

 - Benefits - When administered by a properly-trained veterinarian, acupuncture is a very safe treatment for your pet.
 Side effects of this treatment are rare, though some do exist.

 - Cons - The biggest risk with acupuncture is that the needle will break while inside the skin.
 However, acupuncture needles are designed to be flexible, and they are inserted only slightly into the skin, so this risk is minimal.

 - Benefits - Chiropractic treatment helps minimize joint degeneration, skeletal degeneration (as your pet ages), treats pain, and can often work as a solution (or part of a solution) towards additional illnesses and problems.
-Using chiropractic treatment as a complementary treatment can work as an alternative to surgery, has a lower cost than some more traditional treatments, and has the potential to decrease dependence on addictive medications.
+Using chiropractic care as a complementary treatment can work as an alternative to surgery, has a lower cost than some more traditional treatments, and has the potential to decrease dependence on addictive medications.

 - Cons - Chiropractic adjustments may cause temporary discomfort (usually not lasting more than 2 or 3 days), and being a preventative treatment, it requires more regular visits to the practitioner.